 The easiest and most common method of tail docking is to apply

-a rubber ring (or band) to the tail using an elastrator tool.
+a rubber ring (or band) to the tail using an elastrator or ring extender.
 Banding

 is a bloodless method of tail docking.
 The band cuts off the

-blood supply to the tail, causing the tail to fall off in 7 to 10 days.
+blood supply to the tail, causing the tail to atrophy and fall off in several weeks.

-Some producers cut the tail off before it falls off to prevent
+Some producers cut the tail off before it falls off.

-Banding causes some pain to the lamb, but the pain is short-lived.
+Banding causes some pain to the lamb, but the pain is generally short-lived.

-Pain can be reduced if a clamp is applied across the tail immediately
+Pain varies by lamb and may have to do with placement of the band, on or between vertabrae.
+Pain can be reduced if a clamp (Burdizzo) is applied across the tail immediately

 distal to the ring.
 The use of a local anesthetic, such as lidocaine,